 IP server scanner

-Once installed you can start server scanner via the shortcut on your PC worksheet.
+Once installed, you can launch the IP server scanner from the shortcut on your PC workspace.
 The tool displays the IP address, subnet mask and gateway of your PC at the top left.

 Subnet mask (eg 255.255.255.0) and gateway (eg 192.168.0.1) can be taken over, for the DNS address you can take 8.8.8.8.
 For the fix IP address, you take the IP address of your PC (e.g. 192.168.0.234) and you change the 4th digit by a number between 2 and 254 and this number ( E.g. 192.168.0.125) you enter above the ‘test via ping’ button.
 With this button you can test if this IP address is still free and if not adjust the fourth number and test again, until you have a free IP address.